How to Pre-Populate SMS Body Text From A Text Link

 Why Would You Want To Populate An SMS Message?

-Now that we know how to do it, let’s talk about why you’d want to populate the sms body with a default message.
+Now that we know how to do it, let’s talk about why it’s a good idea to fill in SMS messages with default text.

-• Eliminating the need for the lead to copy/paste or try to remember the phone number
+• Removing the need for users to copy/paste or remember the phone number

-• Saving the time of actually typing out a message (no frustrating auto-correct battles – they can just hit send with one hand)
+• Saving time by skipping the hassle of typing a message (no more frustrating auto-correct battles – just hit send with one hand)

-But imaging if instead of the form, there was a simple button that said “Claim My Free Teeth Whitening”?
-You tap the button and instantly you’re switched into your native sms app where you see a phone number has already been entered and sms body text already reads “Sign me up for a free teeth whitening session!”.
+But what if instead of a form, there’s a button saying “Claim My Free Teeth Whitening”?
+You tap the button and instantly switch to your texting app where a phone number is already entered and the message says “Sign me up for a free teeth whitening session!”
 All you have to do is hit send.
-Frictionless.
+It’s quick and easy.

-Powerful Automations That Are Possible When You Pre Populate The SMS Body
+Powerful Automation That Is Possible When You Pre-Populate The SMS Body

-With that trigger set, you could then add whatever you like to the automation such as an auto-reply sms with instructions on how to redeem, an action that creates a new contact for the incoming phone number and then tags the contact to specific list, etc.
+With that trigger set, you could then add whatever you like to the automation, such as an auto-reply SMS with instructions on how to redeem, an action that creates a new contact for the incoming phone number and then tags the contact to a specific list, etc.

 Building An Easy Auto-Reply For Messages From SMS Links